 Jen has worked with local and international organisations to write about and research gender equality.
 These organisations include the Rape Crisis Cape Town Trust, Parliament of South Africa, the United Nations Children’s Fund, the Organisation for Economic Development and Cooperation, the Open Society Foundation for South Africa, the World Bank, and the Girl Effect.
 She was appointed a Commissioner for Gender Equality in 2019 where she served until the end of January 2020.
 Find out more about her career as a gender policy specialist here, or watch some of her interviews, here.

-Jen has also written numerous features articles for the Mail and Guardian, the City Press, News24, the Heinrich Boll Foundation, Women and Girls Hub, Cosmopolitan SA, Marie Claire, Elle, the Saturday Star, the African Women’s Development Fund and others.
+Jen has also written numerous features articles for the Daily Maverick, Mail and Guardian, the City Press, News24, the Heinrich Boll Foundation, Women and Girls Hub, Cosmopolitan SA, Marie Claire, Elle, the Saturday Star, the African Women’s Development Fund and others.
 Find out more on the Writing page.